-- Previous RDoC representation as a liaison representative or a RDoC Committee / Working Group Member.
+- Previous RDoC representation as a liaison representative or a RDoC Committee / Project Team / Working Group Member.

 - Specific skills in finance, legal issues, strategic planning, human resources, leadership, IT

 The RDoC Board of Directors will usually meet face-to-face 4 times a year.
 Please note that the dates and locations of the meetings may be subject to change.

 - In addition, there will be Board teleconferences held or emails distributed between the face-to-face meetings to address key issues in a timely fashion.
 Board Members are expected to attend all in-person and telecommunications-based Board meetings and to contribute to online discussions.

 Elected RDoC Board Members serve for a one year term.
 Board Members may stand for election for additional terms to the RDoC Board, provided that they remain RDoC Members in good standing, and meet the performance/job description expectations for serving as an RDoC Board Member.

-Nominations for the BC representative positions will be open February 5 until February 28, 12pm (noon) PST.
+Nominations for the BC representative positions will be open April 21 until May 11, 11:59PM PST.